 What are your rates and typical turnaround time?

-I typically do not quote an hourly rate so nearly all projects are quoted as a flat fee.
-The rate and delivery time depend on the length of the content and what the work will entail, e.g. hours of research, the number of interviews, content length, etc. Once the project requirements are determined, I send the client a written quote that includes the price and delivery.
+The rate and delivery time depend on the type of content and the scope of work.
+Once the project requirements are determined, I send the client a written quote that includes the price and delivery.

 Does your pricing include revisions?

 Yes.
-All flat rate pricing includes a set number of revisions.
+All flat rate and per word pricing includes a set number of revisions.

 Revisions must not change the direction, scope, or format of the project and must be requested within thirty (30) days from the date the project was first received by the company.